We use these terms to describe the movements of teeth during clear aligner treatment.

 Root tipping is tilting the root of the tooth without moving the apex of the crown.

 The definition of torque has evolved from fixed appliances and although there is no wire and bracket, the concept remains the same with clear aligners.
 In clear aligner therapy, to torque a tooth is to move the tooth buccolingually around the centerpoint, so the crown and root move in opposite directions.
 It is the twisting force which is traditionally required to adjust the inclination of a crown.
+More specifically, crown torquing can be defined as the rotation of a tooth on its long axis, especially the movement of the apical portions of the teeth by use of orthodontic appliances.

 Rotation is turning a tooth about its long axis.